marianmeres/demino/README.md

 await deminoFileBased(app, './routes')
 ```

-Note that this feature is tested and probably will work correctly
-**with the default router only**.
+Note that this feature is designed to work **with the default router only**.

 ## Extra: Apps composition